lodewijkvankeizerswaard/FSCS/README.md

 ### Civil Comments
 The Civil Comments dataset contained a lot of rows where the attribute "Christian" was not defined.
 Because this was the sensitive attribute we had to use all rows where this was the case were removed.
 The toxicity value was a continous value between 0 and 1.
 Therefor a threshold was set at 0.5, all values lower than this were seen as non-toxic and all values higher were seen as toxic.

-## Model Description

-The model comprises of a featurizer, classifier and regularizer.
-To handle different types of datasets, the featurization component is [MODULAR].